CBlockSurprise/ScriptCraft/docs/ScriptCraft-API-Reference.md

 Provides access to all possible colors in `org.bukkit.Color`

 NOTE: The "color" module is not to be confused with the "dyeColor" module.
-The "dyeColor" module is used for coloring cloth and dyes, whereas the "color" module is used for coloring things like leather armor.
+The "dyeColor" module is used for coloring dyes, cloth, and banners whereas the "color" module is used for coloring things like leather armor.

 ### Usage
 ```javascript